Infected Belly Button Piercings: Symptoms & Treatment

-But sometimes, a belly button piercing that is healing without any complications can still look pretty bad, especially in the first few days and weeks, so don't begin worrying too soon.
-This is why it's all the more important to be vigilant as your piercing continue to heal.
+Sometimes, a belly button piercing that is healing without any complications can still look pretty bad, especially in the first few days and weeks, so don’t begin to worry too soon.
+This is why it’s all the more important to be vigilant as your piercing continues to heal.

 So, how do you know when something is going wrong?